1979 Fastnet Race: Disaster and rescue mission

 Over 13–14 August, of the 303 yachts that started, 24 were abandoned, of which five were lost and believed to be sunk, due to high winds and severe sea conditions.
 The Daily Telegraph (15 August 1979, p.
 1) described the situation, where "Royal Navy ships, RAF Nimrod jets, helicopters, lifeboats, a Dutch warship HNLMS Overijssel and other craft picked up 125 yachtsmen whose boats had been caught in Force 11 violent storm strength gusts midway between Land's End and Fastnet".
 The effort also included tugs, trawlers, and tankers.
-Rescue efforts began after 6:30 am on 14 August, once the winds had dropped to severe gale Force 9.